 What are the global perspectives on a engineering career?

 Choosing the right concentration within an online engineering degree program in Texas begins with understanding your career goals and interests.
-Popular fields include civil, mechanical, electrical, and software engineering, each offering specific skills relevant to Texas industries such as energy, aerospace, and manufacturing.
+Common concentrations include civil, mechanical, electrical, and petroleum engineering, reflecting Texas's strong industries such as energy, manufacturing, and infrastructure.
+According to the Texas Workforce Commission, engineering jobs in Texas are projected to grow by about 10% from 2020 to 2030, emphasizing demand across specialties.

 See What Experts Have To Say About Studying Engineering